bwdmonkey/writings/books.md

 # books

-Note: Bolded titles are my highly recommended
+Note: Bolded titles are my recommendations

-### A list of books or audiobooks that I have finished.
+### A list of books or audiobooks that I have finished

 #### 2020